Strict solutions to stochastic parabolic evolution equations in M-type 2 Banach spaces: Main results

-In this subsection, we consider the favorable case $\nu=1.$ In other words, we assume that the domain $\mathcal D(A(t))$ does not dependent on time $t$.
-We will simplify the condition {\rm (G1)} in Theorem \ref{strictSolutions} by the condition
+In this subsection, we consider the favorable case where $\nu=1.$ In other words, the domain $\mathcal D(A(t))$ does not dependent on time $t$.
+We show that the condition {\rm (G)} can naturally be replaced by the condition: \begin{itemize} \item [(G$'$)] There exist $ \delta_1 >\frac{1}{2}$ and a square integrable random variable $ \bar\zeta $ such that